-Kikusawa (2000) focuses on an additional root, \suli(q), which is attested across the Austronesian world, most often as 'sucker, runner, shoot', which is the meaning Blust (2010) attributes to proto-Austronesian.
+Kikusawa (2000) focuses on an additional root, \suli(q), which is attested across the Austronesian world.
+This usually has the meaning of 'sucker, runner, shoot', which is the meaning Blust (n.d.) attributes to proto-Austronesian.
 However, it has the meaning 'generic taro' in a wide range of Austronesian languages from Yami to Fijian, and clearly has been long co-associated with the Austronesian taro lexicon.
-She notes that these forms are all recorded within the zone where swamp-taro, $Cyrtosperma\ chamissonis$ , occurs in wild and cultivated forms.
-The proposal is thus that this was original referent of the \suli(q) root regularly came to encompass the generic range of taros.
+Kikusawa notes that word forms with the generic meaning are all recorded within the zone where swamp-taro, $Cyrtosperma\ chamissonis$ , is both wild and cultivated.
+The proposal is thus that this plant was original referent of the \suli(q) root, which came to encompass plants in the taro family (Araceae) generally.